-I’m going to propose five strategies to help you write the opposite gender accurately.
+I’m going to outline five strategies to help you depict the opposite gender accurately.
 This is not an in-depth analysis of how men versus women behave.
-Rather, you can use these tips to increase your understanding of whichever gender you need to focus on, because each character and story will require you to learn different things.
+Rather, you can use these tips to increase your understanding of whichever gender you need to focus on, because each character and story will require you to learn different details.

 1. Interview Members of the Opposite Gender

 This doesn’t have to be a formal interview where you sit down with a list of questions and ask them one by one (though you can do that).
 When you’re unsure how a guy or girl would react in a scene, call someone who’s similar in age and background to your character.
 If your character is a sword-wielding dragon slayer, you might have difficulty finding a match, but I have faith in you.
 Ask this person how he’d respond to the situation in your story and what his friends would do.

 I have several older cousins who are boys, and when I was younger and starting to write, they were all fifteen to nineteen years old, which was the age my characters tended to be.
 When I had no clue how my fictional boys would act, I’d occasionally corner one of my cousins.
 A few of my book-loving friends were also eager to give input.
 Now I ask my husband any questions that come up, because he fits the generic mold of my lead males.
 I have a type, I freely admit it.